diversen/simple-php-github-api/README.md

 # Brief explantion.

 There is really only tree methods you can do.
-This is just brief.
 Below is an example (using built-in server) for easy testing:

 1) Generate an access URL to github.com